huggingface/datatrove/README.md

     tasks=1,
     time="5:00:00",  # 5 hours
     partition="hopper-cpu",
-    depends=executor1  # this pipeline will only be launched after executor1 successfuly completes )
+    depends=executor1  # this pipeline will only be launched after executor1 successfully completes )
 # executor1.run()
 executor2.run() # this will actually launch executor1, as it is a dependency, so no need to launch it explicitly